-The Equine Myofunctional Therapy Certificate – ‘EMT’ (professional horse massage) has been designed for all those with a love of horses and an interest in improving their health and well-being with the gentle but powerful therapy of massage.
+The Equine Myofunctional Therapy Certificate – ‘EMT’ (professional horse massage) has been designed for all those with a love of horses and an interest in improving their health and well-being with the thoughtful yet deliberate and empowering application of massage.

 Many people are interested in what will be covered and we are excited to say that our course is a blend of everything you need to know and then add some.
 You do not have to go and study additional subjects to get the information you require.
 The subjects and descriptors are as follows: